 If you have an elderly loved one living with you, a contact sensor added to their pillbox is a non-intrusive way to ensure they're taking their medications, without having to ask.

 10: Freezer door.
 You like stocking your freezer with good food.
-Your family like opening it to get ice cream.
-Somewhere down the line, you’re going to experience a meltdown when they leave the freezer open.
+Your family likes opening it to get ice cream.
+Somewhere down the line, you're going to spare yourself a meltdown when they leave the freezer open.

 Keep your cool (and your food) by adding a contact sensor to the door, then creating an alert that notifies you if the sensor is open for more than two minutes.

 Where else could you use a contact sensor?